waleedmebane/allsembly-prototype/misc/notes.md

 There is evidence that human reasoning is Bayesian (although boundedly so).
 See Charter and Oaksford 2007, _Bayesian Rationality_.
-If that is the case, the more evidence is presented, and people change their bets in light of the evidence, the more the bet price and the calculated evidence should align.
+If that is the case, the more evidence is presented, and people change their bets in light of the evidence, the more the bet price and the calculated estimate of the weight of the evidence should align.
 Reasons for their non-alignment could be:
 1) There is evidence that some participants are basing their judgements on (perhaps unknowingly) that has not been articulated, yet.